tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 SSLKEYLOGFILE entries for Extended Key Update MUST NOT be produced if SSLKEYLOGFILE was not used for other secrets in the handshake.

+Note that each succesful Extended Key Update invalidates all previous SSLKEYLOGFILE secrets including past iterations of `CLIENT_TRAFFIC_SECRET_` and `SERVER_TRAFFIC_SECRET_`.

 #  Security Considerations

 This entire document is about security.